BorisBrock/HeidelBridge/README.md

 This should be enough for quickly putting together a fully functioning prototype.
 Of course a well designed PCB would be much nicer, but this is still work in progress.
 Once the design is ready, the schematics will be available *right here*.

+> *\* This project is currently based on the ESP32 classic.
+It has not been built/tested for newer models, lice the S2 and C3.
+Hopefully this will change soon.*

 ---

-# Installation

-## Step 1: Program the ESP32
+# Setting Up The ESP32

+## Initial Programming

 For the initial programming, clone or download this repository.
 Then compile the project using PlatformIO.
 Now connect your ESP32 via USB and upload the firmware.

-Hint: All further updates can now be uploaded via OTA.
+## WiFi Setup

-On first boot, the ESP32 will open a Wifi network called "HeidelBridge".
+On first boot, the ESP32 will open up a Wifi access point.
 Connect to that network with any smartphone or laptop.

-The Wifi password is "heidelbridge".
+- **SSID**: `HeidelBridge`
+- **Password**: `heidelbridge`

 From the landing page, you can now connect to your home network.
 This connection will be stored permanenetly.

+> [!IMPORTANT]
+> In addition to the WiFi SSID/password, you also need to enter the address of your OCPP server, e.g. evcc.
+This address must include the protocol (ws://), the server's IP address and the port (usually :8887).
+Here's an example: `ws://192.168.178.90:8887`.

+## Updating The Firmware

+Once the firmware has been uploaded to the ESP32 via USB, it can be updated via OTA (Over The Air).
+This makes updating the software very convenient because no more physical access to the device is required.

+For this purpose, the platformio.ini contains two environments: OTA and USB.

+## Resetting Connection Settings

+If you need to reset/change the settings of your HeidelBridge ESP32, simply erase its flash memory.
+With the next reboot you can access the WiFi setup page again and make the required changes.

+---

+# Hardware Installation

-## Step 2: Prepare The Heidelberg Energy Control Wallbox
+## Configuring The Heidelberg Wallbox

 todo

 ## Connecting the Hardware Components

-The hardware connection is very simple:
+The hardware connections are very simple:
-- Connect the ESP32's GND to the MAX485-board's GND
+- ESP32's GND to MAX485-board GND
-- Connect the ESP32's 3.3 V to the MAX485-board's VCC
+- ESP32's 3.3 V to MAX485-board VCC
-- Connect ESP32 pin 18 to the MAX485-board's RO pin
+- ESP32 pin 18 to MAX485-board RO pin
-- Connect ESP32 pin 19 to the MAX485-board's DI pin
+- ESP32 pin 19 to MAX485-board DI pin
-- Connect ESP32 pin 21 to the MAX485-board's DE+RE pins
+- ESP32 pin 21 to MAX485-board DE+RE pins
-- Connect the MAX485-board's A terminal to the Heidelberg wallbox' A terminal
+- MAX485-board A terminal to Heidelberg wallbox A terminal
-- Connect the MAX485-board's B terminal to the Heidelberg wallbox' B terminal
+- MAX485-board B terminal to Heidelberg wallbox B terminal

 ![Hardware connections](/img/hardware_connections.png)

+---

-## Setting Up evcc
+# Setting Up evcc

 > [!IMPORTANT]
 > Please make sure that you set up your HeidelBridge **before** adding it to evcc.
 Evcc won't start up, if it can't find your HeidelBridge!